indraneelpatil/lerobot_drl/README.md

     * Lots of example implementations available online
     * Doesnt need reward shaping, can work with sparse rewards
     * Sim to Real experiments also in the paper

+3. Learning Synergies between Pushing and Grasping with Self-supervised Deep Reinforcement Learning
+    * Learn two networks, one for pushing and one for grasping which take in camera images and output the expected utility of pushing/ grasping with each motion primitive
+    * Concerns:
+        * I dont really care about pushing right now
+        * After you find the location, it seems like the actual execution of trajectory is still done by kinematics
+        * Needs depth camera, performance much worse with just RGB camera